Development environments are handled by Vagrant in Trellis. For other options, see below.

 Then let Vagrant and Ansible do their thing.
-After roughly 5-10 minutes you'll have a server running and a WordPress site automatically installed and configured.
+After roughly 5-10 minutes you'll have a virtual machine running and a WordPress site automatically installed and configured.

 To access the VM, run

-/srv/www/<site name>.
+/srv/www/<site name> on the Ubuntu VM.
 See the Vagrant docs for more commands.

 Note that each WP site you configured is synced between your local machine (the host) and the Vagrant VM.
 Any changes made to your host will be synced instantly to the VM.
 There's no need to manually sync files or deploy to the VM.